This information will be discussed with you and explained by the professional responsible for your care.

 A response to a discreet or prolonged circumstance; which at some point is perceived by the person to be an uncontrollable serious threat to physical or psychological integrity and which overwhelms emotional resources or a capacity to function.

 Something that happened to you that still haunts you today.
-And if it doesn’t still haunt you, it sure did for a long time
+And if it doesn’t still haunt you, it sure did for a long time.Beth Filson, Lived Experience

-We are giving you this leaflet about trauma because we know that it is a major factor in many people’s mental health and wellbeing.
+We know that it is a major factor in many people’s mental health and wellbeing.

 Examples could be:

 - events which provoke intense fear can be traumatising sometimes even if the threat is not to your safety but to someone else’s e.g. illness, childbirth, accidents, war, natural disasters, being restrained